Newcomers’ Class On the Quaker Way

 More Ways to learn about Quakerism or to become more involved in Olympia Monthly Meeting

-- If interested in serving on a committee, contact: Ramona Hinkle.
+- If interested in serving on a committee, contact the Nominating committee.

 - For more information about the structure of the Meeting and how it fits into the larger structure of Quakers and the world, see the “State of the Meeting” report, the Our Committees and Meeting Officers and Liaisons pages, and other parts of this website.

 - Books are available for checkout in the library in the foyer of the Meetinghouse.
-For more information or to find written material on a specific topic, contact: Ramona Hinkle.
+For more information or to find written material on a specific topic, contact the Library committee.

 - Poem, book review or event for Newsletter – Contact our newsletter editor, Marylea Coday.